maccinza/property_manager/README.md

 ## Option II - Using local environment

-If you go with this option you don't need to be concerned about anything.
-You may completely rely on the provided makefile.
+If you go with this option you only need to assure you have virtualenv installed, all the rest is resolved by the makefile.

 ## Running